Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 • Stream rather than materialize: use Database.query with iterators, or chunk in Batch Apex with smaller scope sizes.

-• Drop fields you don't need from your SELECT.
+• Drop fields you do not need from your SELECT.
 The smaller the query, the smaller the heap.
+Selecting twenty fields when you only use three is the cheapest heap reduction you will ever make.

-• Free references: myList = null or .clear() after you're done with intermediate state.
+• Free references: myList = null or .clear() after you are done with intermediate state.
+Apex's GC reclaims unreferenced objects eagerly; help it.

 The 10 patterns that keep you safe